-While GTA IV’s sales predictably are going through the roof and the game is garnering some of the consistently highest reviews across the board (an incredible 99 per cent on metacritic) there is one slightly more critical response – from the Guardian’s art and architecture blog, of all places.
+While GTA IV’s sales predictably are going through the roof and the game is garnering some of the consistently highest reviews across the board (an incredible 99 per cent on metacritic) there is one slightly more critical response – from the

 It’s mainly of interest because the writer of the blog, Peter Lyle was, for years, a videogame writer and reviewer for a number of high profile magazines including The Face and Edge.

 Lyle’s main point of contention is with Greg Wood on Radio 4’s Today, who claimed this week that GTA IV "established videogames as a serious artform, worthy to be ranked alongside cinema".